 Recovery of Remains

+At the crash site, eight bodies were recovered from the wreckage.
 Chaplin Father Stephen Dzienis performed burial services for the dead crew at the crash site.
-A memorial service was also held for Quinn in Port Moresby on November 8th by the 126th Infantry Regiment.
+On November 8, 1942 a memorial service was held for Col. Quinn by the 126th Infantry Regiment in Port Moresby.

 HyperWar: US Army in WWII: Victory in Papua page 121 (states supply drop was at Natunga)